One-satang coin

 The Thailand one-satang coin is a currency unit equivalent to one-hundredth of a Thai baht.
 It is rare in circulation but used in banking transactions.

 The first satang coin was issued from 1908 to 1937, and featured a hole through the middle.
 It was made of bronze and measured 22mm in diameter, weighing 4.6g.
 It bore the name of King Rama VI.
-A coin in the same design was minted in 1939 with name of King Rama VIII, and had a mintage of 24.4 million.
+A coin in the same design was minted in 1939 with the name of King Rama VIII, and had a mintage of 24.4 million.
 In 1941 the design of the coin changed, although it was still bronze with a hole.
 The diameter changed to 20mm and the weight to 3.5g.